Updated: Jun 9

-Whilst I'm not the biggest fan of Ironman races, preferring something a bit more personal and low key, despite the 'less than ideal weather' on the day, I loooooved this race.
+Whilst I'm not the biggest fan of Ironman races, preferring something a bit more personal and low key, and despite the 'less than ideal weather' on the day, I loooooved this race.

 Often marathon runs can be quite boring, with large parts disappearing into forgotten areas away from the crowds.
 But this did much better than most, with a lot of variety in the 2 laps - winding through the park and past bars down by the lake, back towards transition, then out to Krumpendorf where you dong a bell in the cobbled square to raise money for charity (far harder than you'd imagine by the end of the race).
-There's a fair few ramps to cross over or under other roads, and again, these added to the challenge, but also broke up the monotony of 42k of running.
+There's a fair few ramps to cross over or under other roads, and these added to the challenge, but also broke up the monotony of 42k of running.

 I did it the race as part of a big group from Windrush Tri.
 Although I've left London now, I'll always be Windrush down to my core (like a stick of rock, it runs straight through me), and almost half the group were people who are no longer training with Windrush, the #Windrushfamily goes far beyond training sessions.
 And having the support of others during pre race nerves, and the amazing support team on the day, all helped make it such a memorable event.